 Article: Agile at scale with Spotify model

-The last little framework
+The last little framework of agile at scale

 Jeff Sutherland, co-creator of Scrum, has recently proposed the new framework at scale name Scrum@Scale.
 It’s an evolved Scrum of Scrum (another agile framework at scale).